cskylab/cskylab/tpl-cskylab/k8s-keycloakx/README.md

 ## Helm charts: `codecentric/keycloakx` v1.3.2 <!-- omit in toc -->

-Note that this chart is the logical successor of the Wildfly based codecentric/keycloak chart.

 [Keycloak](https://www.keycloak.org) is a high performance Java-based identity and access management solution.
 It lets developers add an authentication layer to their applications with minimum effort.

   ![ ](./images/keycloak-2021-07-16_10-02-54.png)